CamHenlin/imessageclient/README.md

 # terminal-based iMessage client for Mac OS X

+note: if you would like a web-based iMessage client, check out [iMessageWebClient](https://github.com/CamHenlin/iMessageWebClient)

 ![iMessage client screenshot](https://github.com/CamHenlin/imessageclient/raw/master/screenshot.png "screenshot of the iMessage client in action")

 ## requirements: